pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 'current_sub'`—if you are, skip this section.

 This is the best way for a local function to get access to itself, so that it can be self-recursive.
-Note that this wouldn't work as the sub is evaluated in the context before `$check` is introduced and thus wouldn't have access to it:
+Note that the following wouldn't work as the sub is evaluated in the context before `$check` is introduced and thus wouldn't have access to it:

     my $check= sub ($chosen) { ... sub { .. $check .. } .. };
     $check->(null)